S-a-m-K/heart_disease_prediction/README.md

 * Women, who are particularly affected
 * Individuals experiencing atypical angina pain
 * Women with typical angina chest pain
-* Individuals connected to an ECG, especially if a downsloaping course of the ST peak is observed, as this may indicate a potential heart condition.
+* Individuals connected to an ECG, especially if a downsloaping course of the ST peak is observed, as this may indicate a potential heart condition